zhubonan/aiida-fireworks-scheduler/docs/source/index.rst

 .. rubric:: Footnotes

-.. [#f1] A *Firework* is like a *CalculationJob* in AiiDA - it run some code using the computer.
+.. [#f1] A *Firework* is like a *CalculationJob* in AiiDA - it runs some code using the computer.
 Here, it simply executes the original AiiDA submission script as if it is run in a cluster allocation.

 .. toctree::
    :maxdepth: 2